ornament-orm/core/README.md

 ## Preventing properties from being decorated
 If your models are more than a "simple" data store, there might be properties on it you explicitly _don't_ want decorated.
-Note that any private or static property is already left alone.
+Note that any static property is already left alone.

 To explicitly tell Ornament to skip decoration for a public or protected property, add the attribute `Ornament\Core\NoDecoration` to it.